turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 Syntax: `rgba(0-255, 0-255, 0-255, 0-1)` or `rgba(0-100%, 0-100%, 0-100%, 0-1 )`
 Example: `rgba(255, 0, 0, 1)` or `rgba(100%, 0, 0, 1)` (red)

-Each value takes either a integer from 0-255 or a percentage from 0-100% representing the saturation of red, blue and green respectively, and blends them together.
+Each value takes either a integer from 0-255 or a percentage from 0-100% representing the saturation/intensity of red, blue and green respectively, and blends them together.

 #### Hexadecimal Code

-Stands For: A form of RGB notation written as pairs of hexadecimal values.
+A form of RGB notation written as pairs of hexadecimal values.
 Syntax: `#rrggbb` or `#rgb`.
 Example: `#f00` or `#ff0000` (red)